marcosraimondi1/iot_dashboard_services/README.md

 ## Build
 ### For local development
 1. Clone both repositories (iot_dashboard and iot_dashboard_services)
 2. Create .env file.
-A template is shown in `env-dev`
+A template is shown in `env-dev`.
 > [!NOTE]
-> Environment variables must match with the dashboard.
+> Environment variables must match with the backend environment variables (iot_dashboard/.env).
-3. Run the services (mongo and emqx):
+3. Run the services (mongo, mongo-express and emqx):
 ```
 docker compose up -d
 ```
-4. Check emqx service by connecting to the dashboard on [http://localhost:18083](http://localhost:18083)
+4. Check emqx service by opening emqx dashboard on [http://localhost:18083](http://localhost:18083)
+5. Check mongo service by opening mongo-express on [http://localhost:8081](http://localhost:8081)
-5. Once services are running you can launch the dashboard application.
+6. Once services are running you can launch the dashboard application.